 Lots of folks ask what is the difference between a townhouse and a condo.
 Condominium owners only own the interior of their unit.
 In most circumstances with townhouses, you own the interior and exterior, including the driveway and lawn but not the communal areas.

 Condos come in many different architectural styles, including everything from a high-rise building, to a ranch, to something that looks like a traditional home.
-Townhomes, on the other hand, are usually designed in rows.
-Sometimes you will see townhouses built as duplexes.
-Whether you are buying a townhouse or a condo, it will be wise to follow some sensible tips before making your purchase.
+Townhomes, on the other hand, are usually designed in rows but not always.

 Video: What is a Town House